-The Articles of Incorporation have been lodged with the Luxembourg Trade and Companies' Register (Registre de Commerce et des Sociétés - the "R.C.S.") and a publication of such deposit made in the Luxembourg official gazette (Mémorial C, Recueil des Sociétés et Associations - the "Mémorial") of August 8th, 2013.
-The Articles of Incorporation have been amended on November 23rd, 2015 with a publication in the Mémorial of February 16th, 2016.
+The Articles of Incorporation have been lodged with the Luxembourg Trade and Companies' Register (Registre de Commerce et des Sociétés - the "R.C.S.") and a publication of such deposit made in the Luxembourg official gazette (Mémorial C, Recueil des Sociétés et Associations - the "Mémorial") of February 10th, 2016.